The Lost Art of Testing Code in the Age of LLMs and Vibe-Coding

 4. Version Control Your Tests

-- Commit tests alongside code changes.
+- Commit tests alongside the code they validate.

-"Fix edge case in payment processing (with regression test)"
+"Add tests for user authentication""Fix edge case in payment processing (with regression test)"

 Automating Test Execution: Ensuring Reliability at Every Stage